-- 1. Research, realise and manage a design for theatre and recorded media from a technical perspective to a proficient level - 2.
-Manage the technical requirements of full-length theatre production to a proficient level - 3.
-Plan, schedule and manage a team to install, maintain and remove costumes, props or scenic design to a proficient level - 4.
-Liaise with a range of theatre professionals in the production of a play to a proficient level - 5.
-Play a leading role in a professional theatre production - 6.
-Prepare for and follow a rehearsal process to a proficient level will be required to complete a written assessment in response to their learning on the production.

-Students will be assigned a theatre technology role on one of The Lir Academy's final year productions of the Bachelor in Acting degree or on a production with a partner theatre or organisation.
+Research, realise and engage with a design for theatre and recorded media from a technical perspective to an advanced level Engage with the technical requirements of full-length theatre production to an advanced level Plan, schedule and engage with a team to install, maintain and remove costumes, props or scenic design to an advanced level Liaise with a range of theatre professionals in the production of a play to an advanced level Play a lead role in a professional theatre production Prepare for and follow a rehearsal process to an advanced level Module Content Students will be assigned a theatre production role on one of The Lir Academy's final year productions of the Bachelor in Acting degree or on a production with a partner theatre or organisation.
 They will be supervised and mentored throughout by Lir staff and visiting teachers.

-This module will be delivered through practice-based learning whereby the student will be supervised in the delivery of technical role working on a theatrical production.
-Students

-Continuous assessment of practice-based work in Theatre Production.
-Summative written assessment to a minimum of
+Teaching and Learning Format This module will be delivered through practice-based learning whereby the student will be supervised in the delivery of a production role working on a theatrical production.
+Students will be required to complete a reflective essay in response to their learning on the production.
+Module Assessment Components Continuous assessment of practice-based work in Theatre Production.
+Summative written assessment to a minimum of 2000 words or a practical assignment or presentation to an equivalent level.

-2000 words

 Indicative bibliography See Reading List at end of handbook.